 For the last ten years, streaming movies and television shows has gone from a niche, nerdy way to watch your favorite entertainment to the way most people spend their free time.
 Netflix, Hulu, Amazon Prime, and other streaming services have become giants, with their original programming often going on to win major awards like Emmys and even Oscars.
-The content stream isn’t slowing down, either, with major new streaming services from Disney and Warner Bros. coming in 2019 and 2020.
+The content stream isn’t slowing down, either, with major new streaming services from Disney and Warner Bros. released in 2019 and 2020.
 So, with the streaming wars heating up, there’s never been a better time to jump into the world of Amazon Fire TV, and more specifically, the low-cost $40 Amazon Fire TV Stick

 One lesser-known but powerful feature of the Amazon Fire TV Stick is the ability to mirror a smartphone or tablet screen to your TV screen.
 This lets you do things like play movies or TV shows from your phone, or have a big-screen video chat, or play games with a giant display.
 You can mirror the display only, or the display plus the audio.
 Setting up mirroring is fairly easy, but in this article I will walk you through the entire process.